aws-samples/aws-deeplearning-labs/README.md

 ![Cloud9-6](/images/Cloud9-6.png)

-Once connected to the Jump Box you can watch the installation of EKS, KubeFlow, Sagemaker operators and Cloud9 at /var/log/cloud-init-output.log
+You can watch the installation process by logging into the jump server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.

 ![Cloud9-7](/images/Cloud9-7.png)